baiango/NOSMap/README.md

 # 🚤🔥 Drawbacks - Reason
 - Written in Rust instead of C - My skill issues 😭😭😭 ("I cannot fix `void *` from SIGSEGV in C.")
-- Need a decompiler to read the code 🗿🙄👽
+- A toy hash map with linear probing using a sum toy hash 🗿🙄👽
 - 15% slower than the Rust hash map; could be 100% slower in edge cases
 - Hard to debug even in Rust - The dynamic linear probing mechanism is borderline nondeterministic
 - Very slow in `find()` missing - NOSMap wasn't able to determine if a key exist, I'll be rushing to improve it
+- Low probe scalability - It uses linear probe, but should be enough for handling 200k elements

 # 🧻🤣🤣🤣 References
 I learned new buzzwords to say.
 This is my name-dropping exercise. 😇